Thank you for your interest. We are no longer accepting cases for Fosamax at this time.

 Femur fractures are extremely dangerous because they can cause life-threatening complications, like blood clots, infections or pneumonia.
 Even if you do not suffer life-threatening complications, you could experience severe bruising, muscle spasms, numbness and swelling in the hip.

-Our attorneys may be able to help you file a Fosamax lawsuit to try to obtain compensation for the injuries you have suffered.
+Our Cincinnati attorneys may be able to help you file a Fosamax lawsuit to try to obtain compensation for the injuries you have suffered.

 FDA WARNINGS ABOUT FOSAMAX